(Photo above courtesy of Kade Mitchell)

 What is your life like today?

 Kade: For the first time, I can honestly say that I’m happy with who I am and the life I’m living.
 I no longer abuse alcohol or drugs.
 I no longer suffer from an eating disorder.

 I was always desperate to find love and placed my happiness in romantic relationships.
 I felt I couldn’t have the relationship of my dreams because I was transgender.
-I now have the most beautiful and harmonious partnership with an amazing woman.

 After seeing the change in me, my parents decided to join the SGI.
 I have learned how to love, respect and appreciate them.
 Our relationship has completely shifted.